OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​		Input: A valid start point like `10`;

-​		Expect result:  The program should compute the shortest route from the start point and store it in the `dist` variable.
+​		Expected result:  The program should compute the shortest route from the start point and store it in the `dist` variable.
 The 		path to each point should be record to the `path` variable.

 ​	C2: